dataset-sh/slambda/doc-site/docs/api.md

     """
     KEYWORD = 'keyword'
     """
-    KEYWORD allows calling with keyword arguments, e.g. f(a=10)
+    KEYWORD allows calling with keyword arguments, e.g. f(a=10).
     """
     POS = 'pos'
     """
-    POS allows calling with positional arguments, e.g. f(10)
+    POS allows calling with positional arguments, e.g. f(10).
     """
     NO_ARGS = 'no_args'
     """
-    NO_ARGS allows calling with no arguments, e.g. f()
+    NO_ARGS allows calling with no arguments, e.g. f().
     """
 ```